History of the Philadelphia Eagles: From hopeless to hopeful (1970–1979)

 Khayat was replaced by offensive guru Mike McCormick, who, aided by the skills of Roman Gabriel and towering young receiver Harold Carmichael, managed to infuse a bit of vitality into a previously moribund offense.
 New general manager Jim Murray also began to add talent on the defensive side of the line, most notably through the addition of future Pro Bowl linebacker Bill Bergey.
-Overall, however, the team was still mired in mediocrity.
+However, the team was still mired in mediocrity.
 McCormick was fired after a 4–10 1975 season, and replaced by a college coach unknown to most Philadelphians.
 That coach would become one of the most beloved names in Philadelphia sports history: Dick Vermeil.

 Vermeil faced numerous obstacles as he attempted to rejuvenate a franchise that had not seriously contended in well over a decade.
 Despite the team's young talent and Gabriel's occasional flashes of brilliance, the Eagles finished 1976 with the same result—a 4–10 record—as in 1975.
 1977, however, saw the first seeds of hope begin to sprout.
 Rifle-armed quarterback Ron Jaworski was obtained by trade with the Los Angeles Rams in exchange for popular tight end Charlie Young.
 The defense, led by Bergey and defensive coordinator Marion Campbell, began earning a reputation as one of the hardest hitting in the league.
 By the next year, the Eagles had fully taken Vermeil's enthusiastic attitude, and made the playoffs for the first time since 1960.
 Young running back Wilbert Montgomery became the first Eagle since Steve Van Buren to exceed 1,000 yards in a single season.
-(1978 also bore witness to one of the greatest, and unquestionably most surreal moment in Eagles history: "The Miracle at the Meadowlands," when Herman Edwards returned a late-game fumble by Giants' quarterback Joe Pisarcik for a touchdown with 20 seconds left, resulting in a 19–17 Eagles victory – the Eagles would later edge into the playoffs that year with a 9–7 season.)
+(1978 also bore witness to one of the greatest, and unquestionably most surreal moment in Eagles history: "The Miracle at the Meadowlands", when Herman Edwards returned a late-game fumble by Giants' quarterback Joe Pisarcik for a touchdown with 20 seconds left, resulting in a 19–17 Eagles victory—the Eagles would later edge into the playoffs that year with a 9–7 season.)
 By 1979, in which the Eagles tied for first place with an 11–5 record and Wilbert Montgomery shattered club rushing records with a total of 1,512 yards, the Eagles were poised to join the NFL elite.